Cyber1mulu/Cyber/README.md

 </div>

 This screenshot illustrates the perspective of cybersecurity analysts, demonstrating how professionals conduct network monitoring.
+It also shows that Wireshark allows users to add and edit columns, enabling more customized and effective analysis.

 <div>
 <img width="508" height="179" alt="image" src="https://github.com/user-attachments/assets/84c46c45-541f-4e11-8eed-9da419a13ddc" />
 </div>

+Task 2 - Capturing Network Traffic using the Wireshark Application